57471C/TimeStudy/README.md

 This is a beta version, actively under development.
 Feedback and contributions are welcome!

+**Note**: The GitHub repository was wiped and reset with v0.2.0-beta on June 1, 2025, to start fresh with a clean history.

 ## Installation

 To run TimeStudy locally, follow these steps: